Get 80% off your plan for your first 3 months*

 Outside investors provide capital in exchange for equity in your business.
 Options include:

-• Friends and family: Informal investment from people who believe in you
+• Friends and family: informal investment from people who believe in you

-• Angel investors: Individuals who invest in early-stage businesses
+• Angel investors: individuals who invest in early-stage businesses

-• Venture capital: For high-growth businesses seeking larger investments
+• Venture capital: for high-growth businesses seeking larger investments

 Alternative funding options

-• Crowdfunding: Raise small amounts from many supporters online
+• Crowdfunding: raise small amounts from many supporters online

-• Business credit cards: Useful for short-term needs, but watch interest rates
+• Business credit cards: useful for short-term needs, but watch interest rates

-• Equipment financing: Spread equipment costs over time with dedicated loans
+• Equipment financing: spread equipment costs over time with dedicated loans

-FAQs on starting a business costs
+FAQs on startup business costs

 Is $10,000 enough to start a business?

 Yes, $10,000 is enough for many service-based, online, or home-based businesses.
 You can start a consulting firm, freelance business, or e-commerce store with this budget.
-Retail or manufacturing businesses typically require more.
+Retail or manufacturing businesses typically require more capital.

 Is $5,000 enough to start a business?